 2. Valuations in Buy-Sell Agreements

 The dissolution of a company, or the separation from the business of one or more owners, may create possible issues with how much the departing owner gets after leaving the business.
-Many businesses with two or more owners sign a buy-sell agreement to prevent or mitigate this issue, which allows for the business or other shareholders to buy the interests of the owner who leaves.
+Many businesses with two or more owners sign a buy-sell agreement to prevent or mitigate this issue.
+This allows for the business or other shareholders to buy the interests of the owner who leaves.
 A buy-sell agreement will include a valuation agreement that either sets a fixed price or provides a price calculation formula that will be obtained by the person leaving the company.

 For example, some agreements contain a provision that the departing individual will receive “the fair market value of the shares as determined by a qualified business appraiser.”